cloudogu/dogu-development-docs/docs/core/basics_en.md

       - Go-templating
       - Health checks
 - If the Dogu is a web application, the line `ENV SERVICE_TAGS=webapp` is necessary.
-  This will cause the new dogu to appear in the warp menu.
+  This will cause the new dogu to appear in the warp menu (along with the `warp`-tag in the dogu.json).
 - Copy your resources into the Dogu if necessary.
 - The label `MAINTAINER` is used for faster communication in support cases.